 Before you travel to Canada, a little planning and research are well worth the effort.
-Avoid the most common travel mishaps, like planning to do too much and misjudging distances between Canadian cities by knowing travel requirements, climate, transportation.
+Avoid the most common travel mishaps, like planning to do and spend too much and misjudging distances between Canadian cities by knowing travel requirements, climate, transportation.

 In addition, Canada, though adjacent to and friendly with the United States, is a different country with its own guarded border, currency, and laws.
 Don't assume what flies in one country is okay in the other.

 Determine Your Eligibility